econoalchemist/SeedSigner/02_Software.md

 ![](assets/software10.png)

 After verifying the hash value, you know that the `.zip` file is authenttic.
+If the hash values do not match, then do not decompress the `.zip` file.
 It is a good idea to close the `.zip` file from HxD at this point.
 You can skip ahead to `Step 3` now.

 ## Step 2B: Verify - Linux